 For more guidance, see supporting documents and references for postgraduate taught programmes.

 Bible and the Contemporary World is also offered as a full-time residential programme.

-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 Bible and the Contemporary World PGDip/MLitt (part-time distance) page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 Bible and the Contemporary World PGDip/MLitt (part-time distance) page.
 Information about all programmes from previous years of entry can be found in our archive.

 The PGDip/MLitt in Bible and the Contemporary World is a part-time distance learning programme aimed at both lay people seeking personal development and clergy seeking continued professional development.

 Each semester begins with a residential study week held at St Mary's College, the School of Divinity at the University of St Andrews.
 A typical residential study week includes lectures, seminars, sessions on using the Moodle and MMS internet platforms and study skills training.
 It is also a good opportunity for you to meet your distance learning peers and tutors in person.